PDF (214 Kb) [help with PDF files]

 22. For purposes of section 14 of the Regulations, all notices of alleged inferiority in quality are to be typed or written in a clear, concise manner and are to refer to the transaction number of the accounting document on which release of the goods was effected.

 23. Immediately upon receipt, the notice will be date-stamped by the CBSA and filed with the relative accounting document that will indicate that the provisions of section 14 of the Regulations have been met.
-Such notices must include sufficient detail no the nature of the inferior quality so as to satisfy the CBSA that the intention to file a refund claim is valid.
+Such notices must include sufficient detail on the nature of the inferior quality so as to satisfy the CBSA that the intention to file a refund claim is valid.

 24. Notices of alleged inferiority in quality must be presented to a CBSA office within the prescribed time limits, i.e., three days for perishable goods, four years in all other instances.
 The receiving CBSA office will date stamp the notice and forward it, as necessary, to the appropriate CBSA office concerned.